lisp-mirror/eql5-android/examples/REPL/README-1.md

 You can reload the QML files directly from the REPL, editing them on your PC.

-Switch to the REPL example directory, and run:
+Switch to the REPL example directory, and run (after connecting the device through USB):

 ```
   $ adb reverse tcp:8080 tcp:8080 # for below